-- 1. The drying phase in south-east Australia that was causing water supplies to retract was becoming a major issue, putting great pressure on the need for even higher water use efficiencies. - 2.
-Natural resource management beyond simply water was becoming a more critical issue, especially vegetation and biodiversity, with the cotton industry seen as an important driver for the uptake of ecosystem services and catchment management activities.
-As a driver, the Cotton CRC hoped that other agricultural enterprises would learn and adopt from cotton's leadership. - 3.
-Transgenic cotton varieties had proved a fundamental and beneficial platform for robust Integrated Pest Management (IPM) systems and, with the widespread use of this technology, it was important that it be well managed and preserved. - 4.
-Community issues have always been a critical to cotton, given the importance of regional towns as a source of employees, skills and services.
+- The drying phase in south-east Australia that was causing water supplies to retract was becoming a major issue, putting great pressure on the need for even higher water use efficiencies. - Natural resource management beyond simply water was becoming a more critical issue, especially vegetation and biodiversity, with the cotton industry seen as an important driver for the uptake of ecosystem services and catchment management activities. - Transgenic cotton varieties had proved a fundamental and beneficial platform for robust Integrated Pest Management (IPM) systems and, with the widespread use of this technology, it was important that it be well managed and preserved. - 4.
+Community issues have always been critical to cotton, given the importance of regional towns as a source of employees, skills and services.
 In an increasingly urbanised and coastal nation, finding ways to assist communities in cotton regions to build their capacities and attract people was the subject of a lot of debate. - 5.
 Cotton is the largest natural fibre market in the world and has become a major world commodity.
-While Australia excels in its production, ensuring we remain competitive and continue to attract premium prices was seen as a crucial issue.
+While Australia excels in its production, ensuring it remains competitive and continues to attract premium prices was seen as a crucial issue.
 As well as finding ways to measure the fibre characteristics of Australian cotton to assist spinners, responsible stewardship in production methods through greater use of the industry's Best Management Practice (BMP) program was seen as an important objective to pursue through research and development.

 The Cotton CRC was one of the few CRCs with its headquarters in regional Australia (Narrabri, NSW).
-It had 30 affiliate organisations as project partners.
+It had 12 Participant partners and 30 affiliate organisations as project partners.
 The CRC was led by its Board with David Anthony (Chairman) and John Herbert (Deputy Chairman) and had two CEOs Guy Roth and Phillip Armytage.
-The Chief Scientist was Professor Peter Gregg and Chief Operating Officer was Dr Paula Jones.
+The Chief Scientist was Professor Peter Gregg and Chief Operating Officer, was Dr Paula Jones.
 The program leaders and administration staff played critical roles and are owed a great deal of thanks.

 The Cotton CRC greatly appreciated the funding received from the various federal governments and their agencies that have presided over the CRC program through the last 18 years.
-There was also a very significant industry investment from the Cotton Research and Development Corporation, Cotton Australia, Cotton Seed Distributors and other private companies.
+There was also a very significant industry investment from the Cotton Research and Development Corporation, Cotton Australia, Cotton Seed Distributors, ACGRA and other private companies.

-The CRC facilitated the successful graduation of 60 PhD, two Masters and 15 Honours students.
+The CRC facilitated the successful graduation of 60 PhDs, two Masters and 15 Honours students.
 Many of the papers in this special edition are from PhD projects and we hope these students become tomorrow's research leaders.

 It is well known there is a time lag between undertaking research and its publication.
-The Special Editions (Parts 1 & 2) of Crop & Pasture Science are a final strategy to record and capture some of the collaborative research undertaken by the Cotton CRC research teams.
+The Special Editions (Parts 1 & 2) of Crop and Pasture Science are a final strategy to record and capture some of the collaborative research undertaken by the Cotton CRC research teams.
+It is by no means a comprehensive capture of all activities, rather a legacy of some specific activities that build upon other work that has already been published and disseminated.